Learning Feynman integrals from differential equations with neural networks: Conclusion and outlook

 Given the successful proof of concept discussed in this paper and the large room for improvement, we believe that this novel method has the potential to increase the evaluation efficiency of Feynman integrals for which the analytic solution is still out of reach.

 \acknowledgments

 We are indebted to Simon Badger, Christian Biello and Johannes Henn for many insightful discussions and comments on the manuscripts.
-We further thank Matteo Becchetti and Ekta Chaubey for useful correspondence regarding the results of \incites{Adams:2018kez,Adams:2018bsn} and \incite{Becchetti:2023wev}, respectively, Tiziano Peraro for providing the \ac{MI} basis for the example in \cref{sec:topbox}, and Christoph Dlapa for useful discussions.
+We further thank Matteo Becchetti and Ekta Chaubey for useful correspondence regarding the results of \incites{Adams:2018kez,Adams:2018bsn} and \incite{Becchetti:2023wev}, respectively, Tiziano Peraro for providing the \ac{MI} basis for the example in \cref{sec:topbox}, and Christoph Dlapa and Juan M.\ Cruz-Martinez for useful discussions.
 F.C.\ wishes to thank the Max Planck Institute for Physics for hospitality and support, as well as the TMP Master program.
-This project received funding from the European Union's Horizon 2020 Research and Innovation Programme \textit{High precision multi-jet dynamics at the LHC} (grant agreement number 772099), and from the European Union's Horizon Europe Research and Innovation Programme under grant agreement number 101105486, \textit{TopJAm}.
+This project received funding from the European Union's Horizon 2020 Research and Innovation Programme \textit{High precision multi-jet dynamics at the LHC} (grant agreement No.~772099), and from the European Union's Horizon Europe Research and Innovation Programme under the Marie Skłodowska-Curie grant agreement No.~101105486.